LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 - [Alert](https://confluence.atlassian.com/doc/expand-macro-223222352.html): Create customizable alerts that display when a page loads.

-## Combinations
+# Macro Combinations

+I would compare the Macros with Terraform functions.
+It is good to know that there are easier ways to do something, but you don't really make the most of the tool unless you have to push the boundaries and combine multiple functions on in this case Macros with a clear purpose.

-### Quick Results
+## Quick Results

-If you’ve only got the mental bandwidth for a few Macros, prioritize the following macros to get quick results:
+If you’ve only got the mental bandwidth for a few Macros, prioritize the following macros to get ahead of multiple documentations:

 * [Multiexcerpt](https://confluence.atlassian.com/conf719/excerpt-macro-1157466743.html): I consider [Multiexcerpt Include](https://confluence.atlassian.com/conf719/excerpt-include-macro-1157466741.html) to be part of it, so it counts as one.
 This will allow you to reuse content in other pages.
 Like coding!
 * [Table Filter](https://docs.stiltsoft.com/tfac/cloud/how-to-use-table-filter-macro-42239756.html): There are such great things that you can do with filters and queries.
 It's sad that you have to but at least is not painful!